byte-squad-abac/project1/README.md

 ## Overview

-This project reimagines **Konami’s Life Force / Salamander** side-scroll shooter within the classic *Space Invaders* codebase used in class.
+This project reimagines **Konami’s Life Force / Salamander** shooter within the classic *Space Invaders* codebase used in class.
 The game is built with Java (Swing/AWT) and features **two scrolling stages**, a **boss fight**, **animated sprites**, multiple enemies, and a **power-up system**.
 Development is limited to the class codebase to prove originality and understanding.